bluetentacle/contract-mesh/README.md

       pricing.updated: ~
 ```

+#### Authoring vs published formats

+The standard format has two sub-formats: the authoring format, and the published format.

+- **Authoring format**:
+  - Kept in source control
+  - May be broken into multiple documents
+  - Must not contain metadata fields reserved for the published version, including `version`, `artifacts`, and `source`
+- **Published format**:
+  - Generated from the authoring format
+  - Kept in the service catalog
+  - Aggregated into a single document during publishing
+  - Always contains the metadata fields `version`, `artifacts`, and `source`

+####
-In case the contract too long, the format supports breaking it into multiple files.
+In case the contract becomes too long, the format supports breaking it into multiple files.
 For example, given the following folder structure:

 ```
 contract